Chemical Safety Committee

 Hazardous chemicals are classified according to defined criteria under the Globally Harmonised System of Classification and Labelling of Chemicals (GHS).

-CSU, like all employers, has obligations under Work Health and Safety (WHS) legislation to control and manage workplace hazards, including those associated with chemicals.
+Charles Sturt University, like all employers, has obligations under Work Health and Safety (WHS) legislation to control and manage workplace hazards, including those associated with chemicals.

 What can you do to ensure you are using chemicals safely (and what resources are available)?